CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/04 - Data Serving.md

     >**Note :** The Copilot response you receive may differ from the one shown in the screenshot.

-6. Click on the Copilot **chat box** field and enter the following prompt.
+5. Click on the **Copilot chat box** field and enter the following prompt:

     ```
     Create a report Bounce Rate analysis, to show the correlation between customer sentiment, particularly among millennials and Gen Z, unsuccessful product searches across different devices, and the website's bounce rate by customer generations.
     ```

-7. Click on the **Send** button and wait for the results to load.
+6. Click on the **Send** button and wait for the results to load.

    ![alt text](../media/img-10.png)

-8. If a pop-up similar to the one in the screenshot appears to edit the **Report title**, click anywhere on the **report** to **close it**.
+7. If a pop-up similar to the one in the screenshot appears to edit the **Report title**, click anywhere on the **report** to **close it**.

    ![alt text](../media/editpopup.png)

     >**Note:**

-    - If Copilot is not generating a visualization report, retry by using the same prompt again..
+    - If Copilot is not generating a visualization report, retry by using the same prompt again.

     - If you see the error message saying, 'Something went wrong.', try refreshing the page and restart the task.
 Being in a shared environment, the service may be busy at times.